Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Server settings for immunity from automated actions.
+Commands to manage server settings for immunity from automated actions.

+This includes duplicate message deletion and mention spam from the Mod cog, and filters from the Filter cog.

 .. _core-command-autoimmune-add: